-Included in our portfolio are six hospital facilities with an aggregate investment of \$131.4 million.
-The leases with respect to the hospital facilities comprised approximately 56%, 55% and 58% of our revenues in 2006, 2005 and 2004, respectively, and as of December 31, 2006, these leases have fixed terms with an average of 5.75 years remaining and include renewal options ranging from two to four, five-year terms.
+Included in our portfolio at December 31, 2007 are six hospital facilities with an aggregate investment of \$133.9 million.
+The leases with respect to these hospital facilities comprised approximately 65%, 58% and 56% of our revenues in 2007, 2006 and 2005, respectively, and as of December 31, 2007, these leases have fixed terms with an average of 4.2 years remaining and include renewal options ranging from two to four, five-year terms.

 We believe a facility's earnings before interest, taxes, depreciation, amortization and lease rental expense ("EBITDAR") and a facility's EBITDAR divided by the sum of minimum rent plus additional rent payable to us ("Coverage Ratio"), which are non-GAAP financial measures, are helpful to us and our investors as a measure of the operating performance of a hospital facility.
 EBITDAR, which is used as an indicator of a facility's estimated cash flow generated from operations (before rent expense, capital additions and debt service), is used by us in evaluating a facility's financial viability and its ability to pay rent.
-For the current hospital facilities owned by us, the combined Coverage Ratio was approximately 5.5 (ranging from 3.8 to 8.3) during 2006, 7.2 (ranging from 5.0 to 13.6) during 2005 and 7.8 (ranging from 3.1 to 14.9) during 2004.
+For the hospital facilities owned by us as of December 31, 2007, the combined Coverage Ratio was approximately 4.6 (ranging from 3.3 to 7.0) during 2007, 5.5 (ranging from 3.8 to 8.3) during 2006 and 7.2 (ranging from 5.0 to 13.6) during 2005.
 The Coverage Ratio for individual facilities varies.
 See "Relationship with Universal Health Services, Inc." below for Coverage Ratio information related to the four hospital facilities leased to subsidiaries of UHS.

-Pursuant to the terms of our leases for our six hospital facilities, each lessee, including subsidiaries of UHS, is responsible for building operations, maintenance, renovations and property insurance.
+Pursuant to the terms of our leases for our hospital facilities, each lessee, including subsidiaries of UHS, is responsible for building operations, maintenance, renovations and property insurance.
 We, or the LLCs in which we have invested, are responsible for the building operations, maintenance and renovations of the preschool and childcare centers and the MOBs, however, a portion, or in some cases all, of the expenses associated with the MOBs are passed on directly to the tenants.
 Cash reserves have been established to fund required building maintenance and renovations at the multi-tenant MOBs.
 Lessees are required to maintain all risk, replacement cost and commercial property insurance policies on the leased properties and we, or the LLC in which we have invested, are also named insureds on these policies.
 In addition, we, UHS or the LLCs in which we have invested, maintain property insurance on all properties.
 For additional information on the terms of our leases, see "Relationship with Universal Health Services, Inc."